rcsoccersim/manual/source/soccerserver.rst

   **server::visible_distance** of the viewing agent can be seen.
   **unum_far_length**, **unum_too_far_length**, **team_far_length**, and
-  **team_too_far_length** affect the amount of precision with which a players’ identity is given.
+  **team_too_far_length** affect the amount of precision with which a player's identity is given.
 Taken from [Stone98]_.

 The following example and Fig.:ref:`view-example` are taken from [Stone98]_.